Low-rated euro zone bond yields rise after flood of supply

 This follows strong sales in Ireland, Portugal and Italy, with Rome due to sell bonds next week as well.

-German 10-year Bund yields, the euro zone benchmark were down 5 basis points at 2.61 percent, tracking gains in U.S. Treasuries after a report on factory activity in the United States cooled bets the Federal Reserve would accelerate its pace of trimming its bond purchase stimulus.
+“One reason is related to supply,” UniCredit rate strategist Luca Cazzulani said.
+“The other reason is psychological ...
+If you look at history it is not uncommon at the end of January to have a reversal.”

-Ziglio also said relatively lighter debt sales from Germany against big coupon and bond redemptions supported Bunds.
+German 10-year Bund yields, the euro zone benchmark, edged down to 1.73 percent.

-Others say the large amounts of bonds hitting the market from the periphery may prompt a pause in this year’s strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.
+The large amounts of bonds hitting the market may prompt a pause in this year’s strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.

 “People are fairly long of this stuff (peripheral bonds) so there might be some supply indigestion,” one trader said.